grantfitzsimmons/run_query/README.md

 ### Automatic Reports

-To run this process on a regular basis, you can create a cronjob to run this on the 1st and 15th of every month.
+To run this process on a regular basis, you can create a cronjob to run this each Monday.
 This can be deposited to S3, Google Drive, or similar using [`rclone`](https://github.com/rclone/rclone).
 Here's an example script that can automate this process (named `run_and_copy.sh` on this system) and log the output:

 ```bash
 #!/usr/bin/env bash